Qurila/extended_mod_descriptions/production_works.md

 <details><!-- List of Changes-->
 <summary>List of Changes</summary>

-- Papiermühlen benötigen jetzt zusätzlich Schwefel für die Produktion.
+- Paper mills now require additional sulphur for production.
-  - Schwefel kann in Enbesa in Gruben abgebaut werden.
+  - Sulphur can be mined in pits in Enbesa.

-- Es werden einige Items für die Papierherstellung angepasst.
+- A transition buff is active on the factories.
+  - The factories produce without the new inputs.
+  - The buff expires after 60 minutes.
+  - During its duration you should adapt your economy to the changes.

+- Some items for paper production will be adjusted.

-  - Wahenoor der Papiermühlen-Experte:
+  - Wahenoor the paper mill expert:
-    - Steigert die Wartungskoste um +40%.
+    - Increases maintenance costs by +40%.
-    - Steigert die Arbeitskräfte  um +40%.
+    - Increases the labour force by +40%.

 </details>